christophemr/holbertonschool-simple_shell/README.md

 ## License

-This Simple Shell is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it as needed.
+This Simple Shell is licensed under Holberton liscence.
+Ask the seahorse for permission